stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 The normalization gives us some nice mathematical properties (keeping results between -1 and +1, regardless of dimensions), but it's ultimately a hack.
 Sometimes it helps, sometimes it doesn't — see the aptly titled paper [Is Cosine-Similarity of Embeddings Really About Similarity?](https://arxiv.org/abs/2403.05440).

 Sure, back in the days of an image detection model VGG16 I was using logit vectors from the classification layer and Pearson correlation to find similar images.
-It kind of worked - bring fully aware it is a hack and just a hack.
+It kind of worked - being fully aware it is a hack and just a hack.

-We are safe only if the model itself uses cosine similarity or a direct funciton of it - usually implemented as a dot product of vectors that are kept normalized.
+We are safe only if the model itself uses cosine similarity or a direct function of it - usually implemented as a dot product of vectors that are kept normalized.
 Otherwise, we use a quantity we have no control over.
 It may work in one instance, but not in another.
-If some things are extremely similar, sure, it is likely than many different measures of similarity will give similar results.
+If some things are extremely similar, sure, it is likely that many different measures of similarity will give similar results.
 But if they are not, we are in trouble.

 In general, it is a part of a broader subject of unsupervised machine vs self-supervised learning.
 In the first one, we take an arbitrary function and we get some notions or similarity.
 Yet, there is no way to evaluate it.